-We can learn a lot from medieval art — maybe not how to deal with our current global hellscape or adapt to a world rapidly shaped by plague, but you know, there’s still a lot to unpack there.
+We can learn a lot from medieval art — maybe not how to deal with our current global hellscape or adapt to a world rapidly shaped by plague, but you know, there’s still a lot to unpack.
 Here are some medieval woodcuts to validate even your most petty gripes.

 When your slightly younger friend brags about doing their taxes all by themselves.